Lost-Crow23/Monitoring_and_Alert_Managment/Monitoring_and_Alert_Managment.md

 Automate your monitoring

--Use automation tools to monitor your AWS resources, set up alerts, and respond to incidents automatically.
+- Use automation tools to monitor your AWS resources, set up alerts, and respond to incidents automatically.

 Analyze and correlate data

--Analyze and correlate data from multiple sources to gain insights into system behavior, identify trends, and detect anomalies.
+- Analyze and correlate data from multiple sources to gain insights into system behavior, identify trends, and detect anomalies.

 Take action

--Use monitoring data to proactively address issues before they impact your system and take corrective action to remediate any problems that do arise.
+- Use monitoring data to proactively address issues before they impact your system and take corrective action to remediate any problems that do arise.

 <h3>What are the folden golden signals?</h3>